 Diane L. Yetter is a strategist, advisor, speaker, and author in the field of sales and use tax.
 She is president and founder of YETTERTM, a sales tax consulting and tax technology firm in business since 1996.
 She is also the founder of The Sales Tax Institute, a premier think tank that offers live and online courses to educate business professionals about sales and use tax.More About Diane L. Yetter

-Additionally, states across the country are making decisions that determine how they characterize sales of cloud computing and digital goods for sales tax purposes.
+States across the country have been enacting legislative changes that determine how they characterize sales of software, cloud computing and digital goods for sales tax purposes.
 Are you aware of the changes taking place across the states?
+If not, you may be subjecting yourself to significant audit risk.

 Webinar attendees can earn 1.5 hours of CPE credit in the “Taxes” field of study